USAJOBS/ATP-Support/whats-new/index.md

 * Released the new **talent pool** feature to help agencies share and find talent using lists of qualified candidates who are already on approved Competitive Service Act certificates of eligibles.
 * Created multiple user roles specifically for talent pools.

-### Events

-* Updated the **Create an event** form to add validation text to the event approval date fields.
-The validation text will stop expired events from being approved and posted to USAJOBS.

 ## Changes made February 17, 2023
 ### Sitewide